ThePythonist/TuringMachinePiGenerator/README.md

 This repo contains code from my paper "Generating Pi With A Turing Machine".

 ## Using the simulator
 The file `turing.py` is a turing machine simulator.
+It has no prerequisites other than pygame.
 To use it, simply call it from the command line, as pass as a paramater the path to the Turing machine program you want to run, e.g.

 ```
 python3 turing.py pi.tur